 It is linked with attendance or number of payable days of the employee, a major portion of the employee’s salary in hand.

-Dearness allowance (DA): It is mostly given to government employees, very few private companies use it as a salary component.
+Dearness allowance (DA): It is mostly given to government employees; very few private companies use it as a salary component.
 In private companies, if DA is missing from the salary component, then consider the basic salary component as Basic + DA.
 Dearness allowance is paid to lower the impact of inflation.
 It is fully taxable.

 In case the employee lives in a metropolitan city (New Delhi, Mumbai, Chennai, or Kolkata), then HRA will be kept to 50 percent of the basic salary, and in case the employee lives in a non-metro city, then HRA will be 40 percent of the basic salary.
-The taxability of HRA is depends on where the employee lives.
+The taxability of HRA depends on where the employee lives.

 Variable salary